How to Stain Outdoor Wood for Durability (Revised

 cedar and many of the decks and pergolas you see on our site were

-guide to applying exterior stain to cedar wood decks, timber
+guide to applying exterior stain to cedar decks, timber

-pergolas and any other garden structures made of wood.
-We were not
+pergolas, fences and any other garden structures made of wood.
+We are

 satisfied with telling you how to apply the stain, but also why